Al Barsha: Landmarks and attractions

 A major commercial and leisure anchor in Al Barsha is the Mall of the Emirates, which opened in 2005.
 It is a multi-purpose retail complex developed by Majid Al Futtaim Group and includes over 700 retail outlets.
 The mall houses Ski Dubai, an indoor ski resort, as well as VOX Cinemas, a multiplex that includes IMAX and other specialized viewing formats.
-The mall also contains family entertainment facilities such as Magic Planet and is connected to the Kempinski Hotel and Sheraton Dubai Mall of the Emirates Hotel.
+The mall also features family entertainment facilities such as Magic Planet and is connected to the Kempinski Hotel and Sheraton Dubai Mall of the Emirates Hotel.